magomimmo/modern-cljs/doc/tutorial-09.md

-Then, thanks to the introduction of [XmlHttpRequest][4] and the popularity of Gmail and Google Maps, the terms **[Ajax][31]** and **[Web 2.0][32]** became the most used web buzzwords all over the place and in a very short time too.
+Then, thanks to the introduction of [XmlHttpRequest][4] and the popularity of Gmail and Google Maps, the terms **[Ajax][31]** and **[Web 2.0][32]** became the most used web buzzwords all over the places and in a very short time too.

 ## Preamble